Why stay at the Ammos Hotel Chania in Crete?

 I must add, we visited at Easter which is a brilliant time to be in Crete.
 There are still plenty of tourists as Chania is such a lovely city but I’d imagine that come summertime the area would be completely swamped with visitors.
 It very much felt like the calm before the storm on our trip there.
 We often had the hotel pool to ourselves and the beach in front of the Ammos was usually deserted.

-The Ammos Hotel in Crete only has 3 suites (and only 33 rooms in total) so you need to book early to get one of these (and you have to book directly, the hotel is not on booking engines).
-We had to re-arrange some of our other plans to accommodate our stay there.
+The Ammos Hotel in Crete only has 3 suites (and only 33 rooms in total) so you need to book early (and you have to book directly, the hotel is not on booking engines).
+We had to re-arrange some of our other plans to accommodate our stay at the Ammos as availability was tricky even booking nine months in advance.
 The hotel is around 30 minutes from Chania airport.

-This isn’t a paid review but I did request most of the images from the Ammos Hotel as I was rather lazy about taking them myself.
+This isn’t a paid review but I did request most of the images from the Ammos Hotel.
 Rest assured, the walls really are that white.
 And I love the hotel’s website, check it out!

 Pin for later: